-Frequently Asked Questions at our Refractive Surgery and LASIK Vision Correction Center in the St. Louis and St. Charles Area
+Frequently Asked Questions at our Refractive Surgery and LASIK Vision Correction Center in the St. Louis Area

-Mulqueeny Eye Centers offers refractive surgery, including LASIK laser eye surgery, to patients in the St. Louis, St. Charles, and surrounding Missouri areas.
+Mulqueeny Eye Centers offers refractive surgery, including LASIK laser eye surgery, to patients in the St. Louis and surrounding Missouri area.
 Our practice is led by Sean P. Mulqueeny, O.D. and also features two premier eye surgeons who specialize in LASIK and other vision correction techniques.
 This page is designed to answer your questions regarding general refractive surgery, LASIK and other vision correction procedures.
 Additionally, frequently asked questions about other topics, including a more in-depth look at LASIK, are covered in the following PDFs.

 LASIK FAQs (printer-friendly PDF)

 - What is refractive surgery?
 How can it correct my vision problems?